Discover the Bahariya Oasis

 History of the Bahariya Oasis

-During the ancient Egyptian and Egypt’s middle kingdom periods, the earliest human homes were created in Bahariya Oasis (1975 BC-1640 BC).
-Because of its spectacular location on the commercial caravan route between the western desert, Libyan tribes, and the Nile valley, the Oasis was strategically vital throughout the 18th dynasty.
+The earliest human homes were built in the Bahariya Oasis during the ancient Egyptian and Egypt’s middle kingdom periods (1975 BC–1640 BC).
+The oasis was strategically vital during the 18th dynasty.
+It was on the commercial caravan route between the western desert, Libyan groups, and the Nile valley.
 During the 26th dynasty, the oasis became the focal point of the western desert’s trade routes.
-Throughout the Greco-Roman period, the Bahareya Oasis provided good products like wine, olive oil, dates, and wheat (332 BC–395 AD).
+Throughout the Greco-Roman period (332 BC–395 AD), the Bahariya Oasis provided good products like wine, olive oil, dates, and wheat.

 Attractions in Bahariya Oasis

-In 1999, the most important Roman burial site in Egyptian history was discovered, revealing a profusion of ancient Egyptian treasures, monuments, and mummies.
-Between 5,000 and 10,000 mummies are said to be buried in the tombs, which are spread out over four kilometers of desert.
-Hundreds of graves were uncovered in the necropolis, covering a surface area of 36 square kilometers and holding beautifully preserved mummies wrapped in linen and wearing plaster masks.
+In 1999, archaeologists discovered the most important Roman burial site in Egyptian history.
+It revealed a profusion of ancient Egyptian treasures, monuments, and mummies.
+Between 5,000 and 10,000 mummies are said to be buried in the tombs.
+They are spread over four kilometers of desert.
+Archaeologists uncovered hundreds of graves in the necropolis.
+It covers an area of 36 square kilometers.
+The graves hold beautifully preserved mummies wrapped in linen and wearing plaster masks.

-Show genuine people’s faces instead of clichéd visuals.
-They were discovered in four tombs in the Bahariya Oasis’ Bawiti settlement.
-These mummies stand out because they combine traditional Egyptian Pharaonic shapes with Roman mythology-inspired colors.
+These mummies show genuine people’s faces instead of clichéd visuals.
+Archaeologists discovered them in four tombs in the Bawiti settlement of the Bahariya Oasis.
+The mummies combine traditional Egyptian Pharaonic shapes with colors inspired by Roman mythology.

 Tours to the Bahariya Oasis